-The possibility to elaborate on an action program is also discussed in [15] in the context of the C language.
-The solution proposed there, is to consider C programs whose rules have one extra fluent atom in their bodies, all these extra fluents being false by default.
+The possibility to elaborate an action program is also discussed in [15] in the context of the C+ language.
+The solution proposed is to consider C+ programs whose rules have one extra fluent atom in their bodies that are assumed false by default.
 The elaboration of an action program P is the program $P \cup U$ where U is a new action program.
-The rules in U can defeat the rules in P by changing the truth value of the extra fluents.
-An advantage of EAP over that approach is that, in EAPs the possibility of updating rules is a built-in feature rather then a programming technique involving manipulation of rules and introduction of new fluents.
+The rules in U can defeat the rules in P by changing the truth value of the extra literals in their bodies.
+An advantage of EAP is that, in this framework, the possibility of updating rules is a built-in feature rather then a programming technique involving manipulation of rules and introduction of new fluents.
 Moreover, in EAPs we can simply encode the new behaviours of the domain by new rules and then let these new rules update the previous ones.